 Thursday/Friday/Saturday at 7 PM and Sunday at 2 PM

-Sarah Hook (choreographer) will be remembered as a dancer with the companies of Pearl Lang, Jean Erdman, and the Nikolais Dance Theater.
+Sara Hook (choreographer) has danced with the companies of Pearl Lang, Jean Erdman, The Bang Group, and the Nikolais Dance Theater.
 She is currently Professor of Dance at the University of Illinois/Urbana-Champaign.

 Katie Williams (dancer) holds a BFA in Dance from the U of Illinois/Urbana-Champaign, where she received the Donald Carducci Memorial Scholarship for excellence in dance performance.
 Katie is currently an independent dance artist in Chicago.